jackson951/Telemetry-Management-API-CRUD-operations/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.I will further update
+See the LICENSE file for more details.